jonseymour/florida/DISCUSSION.md

     H = the statement of the hypothesis
     E = the statement of the evidence
-    P(H) = the probability of the hypothesis in absence of the evidence evidence P(E) = probability of the evidence, independent of the hypothesis P(E|H) = probabity of the evidence, given the hypothesis is true P(H|E) = revised probability of the hypothesis, given the evidence.
+    P(H) = the probability of the hypothesis in absence of the evidence P(E) = probability of the evidence, independent of the hypothesis P(E|H) = probabity of the evidence, given the hypothesis is true P(H|E) = revised probability of the hypothesis, given the evidence.